-Paradigm Health’s palliative care program is paving the way as an integral and supportive partner in Central Indiana for patients and families.
+Paradigm Health’s palliative care program is paving the way as an integral and supportive partner in Indiana for patients and families.

 Our priority is a community-based approach to a patient’s overall plan of care and a commitment to collaborate with all members of an individual’s medical team to manage and lead caregiving based upon a specific set of symptoms.

 Palliative Care Supports Your Wishes